 Jennifer comes to Fresh Coast Alliance as a Flint transplant with two decades of experience and multiple roles in launching, managing and growing for-profit businesses.
 In addition, as a Prison Fellowship facilitator in Muskegon, she has a special commitment to and understanding of people who are struggling with the issues incarceration brings.
-Jenn’s passion for the organization’s work is contagious; she’s helping build the substantive infrastructure that brings healing, hope, and a successful future to men and women with reentry and recovery barriers.
+Jenn’s passion for the organization’s work is contagious; she’s helping build the accounting infrastructure that brings healing, hope, and a successful future to men and women with reentry and recovery barriers.

 A life-long Muskegon resident, Davine has focused on learning as a critical tool to equip both students and families for transformational change.
 She teaches Fresh Coast Alliance’s R.E.N.E.W.
 (Restore Equip Navigate Empower and Work) employment readiness classes and liaisons with community employers – with the goal of equipping participants with the necessary job and life skills to secure and thrive in meaningful employment.

 Jenette (Jenny) Bell

 Jenny's attention to detail, love for our participants and fabulous Excel skills help our team stay organized and connected.
 As a CCAR Certified Recovery Coach and House Manager for one of our State Certified Recovery Homes, Jenny brings her talents for hospitality and love for our tribe into her daily life.
 Many of the participants affectionately call her "Mama B" in recognition of her heart for them and all things Fresh Coast Alliance.